X

 Aditya

-Generally in such a situation.
-Do our customers generally prefer these are bigger suppliers and they tend to give lower orders to the smaller suppliers, does that kind of situation also play out?
+Understood.
+And generally, in such a situation, do our customers generally prefer bigger suppliers and they tend to give lower orders to their smaller suppliers?
+Does that kind of situation also play out?

 Rohit Mall

-It’s not.
-I don’t think any customer is looking like a bigger supplier and you know, give them more volume or smaller supplier.
-A, they definitely have multiple suppliers for similar product lines, most of the cases B, when they don’t have enough volumes then yes, sometimes they would like to consolidate to get better prices.
-But I don’t think with our customers or with any customer per se, it’s such that they would like to place some orders with just the big supplier, some with small suppliers or anything like that.
+It’s not — I don’t think any customer is looking like a bigger supplier and give them more volume or smaller supplier.
+A, they definitely have multiple suppliers for similar product lines, most of the cases.
+B, when they don’t have enough volumes, then yes, sometimes they would like to consolidate to get better prices.
+But I don’t think with our customers or with any customer per se such that they would like to place some orders with just the big suppliers, some with small suppliers or anything like that.

 Aditya

-And now it’s recent talks of eu, India, fta.
-So I just wanted to understand how could that be beneficial for maritime going forward?
+Understood.
+And sir, now with recent talks of EU, India FA.
+So I just wanted to understand how could that be beneficial for Mallcom going forward?

 Rohit Mall

 No, that could be really beneficial because our sectors and our industry and our HS codes are usually the ones which are included in the free trade or any sort of trade agreements.
-That’s what we’ve seen in the past.
-So we expect, you know, good results coming from it and to you know, open big markets and at least for us have a level playing market from as compared to Pakistan, Bangladesh and other countries, you know, sometimes enjoy duty free export to European Union.
-So I think that definitely will help us and you know, to increase volumes from Europe.
+That’s what we have seen in the past.
+So we expect good results coming from it and it to open big markets and at least for us, have a level playing market from — as compared to Pakistan, Bangladesh and other countries who sometimes enjoy duty-free export to European Union.
+So I think that definitely will help us to increase volumes from Europe.

 Aditya